NathanTyle/Read-gen/Develop/distREADME.md

   # Tests
   The folloing is needed to run the test: npm test
   # Questions
-  If you have any questions about the repo, contact undefined
+  If you have any questions about the repo, contact tylercharro@gmail.com